FAQ: advice on writing/publishing

 That it's never too late to follow your dream, though there's nothing wrong with getting a head start.

-That there is no magic bullet.
-Writing is hard work, much harder than it seems, and perseverance and a willingness to revise will take you a very long way!
+That there is no magic bullet—writing is hard work, much harder than it seems, and perseverance and a willingness to revise and adapt will take you a very long way.

 That inspiration is not very punctual, so it's best not to sit around and wait for it to show up.
-Just get started, and know that if you keep at it long enough, eventually, it'll show up!
+Just get started, and know that if you keep at it long enough, eventually, it'll find you.